eavestn/reflections/mountains/alaska-2023.md

 # Alaska 2023

-I live thirty minutes from my parents' - my mom's - place above the James, below the fall line where the river becomes tidal.

 To this day, I don't know how I knew to answer the phone.
 My phone was silent when I woke up - no vibrating, face down.
 I turned it over and my mom was calling.
 I picked up the phone knowing what was about to be said.
 On the other end, my mom: "Thomas, I have some bad news.
 Daddy's died in the night.
 I'm so sorry."

 Everything after that is a fog, at least up to the point at which I had my hands on the steering wheel, getting onto the toll road.
 I remember driving at an early hour in March - closer to midnight than not - down Powhite Parkway.
-I think I remember the trees - black against a dark, light-polluted, purple sky; the trees not quite ready to announce Spring.
+I think I remember the trees - black against a dark, light-polluted, purple sky; the leafelss trees were not quite ready to announce Spring here in Central Virginia.
+My parents' - my mom's - place above the James, below the fall line where the river becomes tidal, is about thirty minutes Northeast by car.

-Arriving, I knew it was my responsibility to see my father's body - not that I had any idea what that would mean.
 My brother - bless him - being the oldest was the son who received the first call.
-He and I haven't spoken much about that morning; most of it we experienced together - but I will forever be grateful for his handling of one of the greatest of responsibilities ever asked of children.
+He and I haven't spoken much about that morning; most of it we experienced together - but I will forever be grateful for what he handled alone.
+When I arrived, I knew it was my responsibility to see my father's body - not that I had any idea what that would mean.

+"Do you want to see the body?"

+"I don't know."

+"Most people I have spoken to regret not seeing the body."

+I paused.
+Breathed.
+And went to see my father.

+My dad used to joke he wanted to say goodbye to the world holding a gin and tonic and watching the sunset from his balcony.
+What he really meant was - I think - that he wanted to die without knowing it was coming.

+Later that week, as I stood over my father as he lay in his coffin - chosen for its simplicity and resemblence to that of the monastics' - I held my son, nearly seven months old.
+I couldn't have done that alone.
+Standing over my father, I tried to remember his hugs.
+Everyone didn't like my dad's hair - the caretaker had made it to neat; but I liked it - it reminded me of how my father's hair had looked at my wedding, of a picture I have of my wife hugging my father on that day.
+I didn't know what to do or say; all I could do was think to tidy his hair a bit - to move a small lock slightly out of place on his forehead and say, "Thanks, Dad."

+14 months on, now, and grief is different; it's actually a welcome experience, one I know how to access, and helps me explore a relationship

 We arrived in Alaska in early April to weather that even locals were upset by; typically, at that time of the year, the roads have started mudding up as the snow from the winter reaches its latter stages of melting out.
 This year, Talkeetna got pummeled.
 The quaint, fronteir's edge town - known